 Washington DC 2-Day Itinerary

-- See the White House as you walk the Ellipse and Lafayette Park
+- See the White House by walking the Ellipse and Lafayette Park.

 How to visit Washington DC

-Our itinerary concentrates on Federal Triangle and the Potomac Parks.
+Our itinerary concentrates on Federal Triangle and the Memorial Parks.
 The best way to explore the area is on foot.